Meet our residential volunteers

-Since re-opening the doors to our historic building this year, we’ve began to deliver a range of heritage inspired learning projects and community events to encourage the next generation of social activists to drive change in their communities.
+Since re-opening the doors to our historic building this year, we’ve delivered a range of heritage-inspired learning projects and community events to encourage the next generation of social activists to drive change in their communities.
 This includes working with local schools on history and arts projects, holding forum events and workshops as well as undertaking research to better our understanding of the lives of people in our community.

 During my BA in anthropology in France, I focused on the experiences of first and second generation young people like me, their relationship to their parents’ home countries and cultures, influenced by the work of sociologist Abdelmalek Sayad.
 The title of my Master’s degree in Paris was Migrations and Race Relations, where I specialised in anti racist education for children and young people.
 I worked for different community and youth centres in and around Paris, designing and facilitating programmes for young people to express themselves on topics such as discrimination and human rights.
 My last job in Paris was in France’s biggest charity on asylum, where I ran a hot line to support frontline workers giving legal advice to refugees, and created partnerships with housing associations, social services and businesses to facilitate access to housing, employment and health services for refugees.Around the same time, I became a member of France’s main Black feminist organisation, Mwasi, and a regular supporter of several organisations fighting police brutality and deaths in custody.

-When I moved to London in July 2017, I joined Voices that shake, a East London-based project that brings together young people, artists & campaigners to develop creative responses to social injustice, where I’ve been running a social justice book club and writing and performing poetry.
+When I moved to London in July 2017, I joined Voices that Shake, an East London-based project that brings together young people, artists and campaigners to develop creative responses to social injustice, where I’ve been running a social justice book club and writing and performing poetry.
 Since March 2018, I am Network Coordinator for Kinfolk Network, a young organisation aiming to create support networks between black activists in the UK.
-I also support the United Friends and Families Campaign against deaths in custody and work on creating networks between France and the UK tobring together activists from different countries on all these issues.
+I also support the United Friends and Families Campaign against deaths in custody and work on creating networks between France and the UK to bring together activists from different countries on all these issues.
 Finally,I have recently started working on a project for a toolkit to support people who want to explore their immigrant family’s history and culture, project I’m experimenting on myself by recording interviews with my father.

 Sinéad O’Brien – Storyteller